 - Take a dry towel and place all the brushes on it.
 This will absorb all the water, yet keep in mind that synthetic brushes require up to 15 hours to dry, while natural brushes will dry in a couple of hours.

-If you can, do dry your brushes with their head upside down to protect the glue!
+If you can, do dry your brushes with their heads upside down to protect the glue!
 Since it’s very hard to find a way to do that at home, I really recommend getting a brush drying holder.
 They’re not very expensive, and once acquired, will probably last you for many years to come.
 They look like this:

 … And if you want to make your brush cleaning process easier and faster, you can even get really innovative products specifically designed for that:

-What about makeup sponges or beauty blenders?
+How to clean makeup sponges or beauty blenders?

-- Place your dirty sponge under warm water, allow it to soak and squeeze to remove makeup.
+- Place your dirty sponge under warm water, allow it to soak, and squeeze to remove makeup.

 - Rub the sponge all over the soap bar and make sure is covered completely in soap.